julian-klode/lingolang/docs/permissions.md

     ctb(a \textbf{ struct } \{ A_0; \ldots; A_n \}, b) &:= ctb(a, b) \textbf{ struct }  \{ ctb(A_0, ctb(a, b)); \ldots; ctb(A_n, ctb(a, b)) \}   \\
     ctb(a\ ( A_0; \ldots; A_n), b) &:= ctb(a, b)\ ( ctb(A_0, ctb(a, b)); \ldots; ctb(A_n, ctb(a, b)) )
 \end{align*}

+The rules are problematic in some sense, though: All children have the same base permission as their parent.
+This kind of makes sense for non-reference values like structs containing ints - after all, they are in one memory location; but with reference types, it's somewhat confusing: For example, a struct cannot have both a mutable (`om map...`) and a read-only map (`or map...`) as their base permissions are different.
+As mentioned before, these really need a second base permission for the object being referenced (like a pointer, see below).
+Then both maps could be (linear) read-only references, one referencing a mutable map, one referencing a read-only map.

 Functions and interfaces are special, again: Methods, and receivers, parameters, results of functions are converted to their own base permission:
 \begin{align*}